 MUSIC-3 Music Appreciation

-Study of music in relation to the humanities; music and composers of the Western world from Medieval through the 20th Century.
+Transferable to CSU/UC Study of music in relation to the humanities; music and composers of the Western world from Medieval through the 20th Century.
 Not open for credit to student with credit in HUMAN 3.
 (L)